-- Q. All services performed by the Contractor, regardless of funding, shall be entered into the County's billing and transactional database system no later than the seventh (7th) day of the following month.
-Reports will be run by DBH Fiscal after this date and the reports will be used for payment of services. - R. Drug and Treatment Access Report
+R. All services performed by the Contractor, regardless of funding, shall be entered into the County's billing and transactional database system no later than the seventh (7th) day of the following month.
+Reports will be run by DBH Fiscal after this date and the reports will be used for payment of services.

+S. Drug and Treatment Access Report

-Contractor shall comply with all State regulations regarding the Drug and Treatment Access Report (DATAR) requirements and participate in the DATAR process, as required by the State, which includes, but is not limited to, enrollment in DHCS's webbased DATAR program for submission of data, accessible on the DHCS website upon execution of this contract.
+Contractor shall comply with all State regulations regarding the Drug and Treatment Access Report (DATAR) requirements and participate in the DATAR process, as required by the State.

-Contractor shall complete the monthly DATAR reporting requirements, in an electronic copy format, no later than the fifth (5th) day of the following month for the prior month's services and demographic information.
+Contractor shall complete the monthly DATAR reporting requirements no later than the fifth (5th) day of the following month for the prior month's services and demographic information.

 Should the Contractor experience system or service failure or other extraordinary circumstances that affect its ability to timely submit a monthly DATAR report, Contractor shall immediately, but no later than three (3) days before the submission deadline, report the problem to DBH in writing.
 Contractor shall include in the notice a corrective action plan that is subject to review and approval by DBH and DHCS.
 Contractor acknowledges if the problem is not resolved in the determined grace period, which cannot exceed sixty (60) days, non-DMC payments may be withheld.
-Contractor acknowledges the State may assess penalties to the County or directly to the Contractor to which the Contractor is responsible for payment if the County or Contractor is found to be non-compliant with DATAR requirements.